geographyclub/gis-from-command-line/README.md

 # GIS FROM COMMAND LINE

-This is how I use open source Linux software and a little BASH scripting to make my own *Geographic Information Systems* from the command line.
-I compiled and illustrated some of the most common tasks and a few extras I came up with over the years.
+This is how I use a few open source Linux tools and a little BASH scripting to make my own *Geographic Information Systems* from the command line.
+I describe and illustrate how to accomplish the most common tasks in GIS and a lot of extras I came up with over the years.

 <img src="images/ascii_space.png"/>